anandsagan/UdacityRoboND3/writeup_template.md

 ```

-We can publish the labels of the object in RVIZ:
+We can publish the object labels of the object in RVIZ:

 ```sh
 	label_pos = list(white_cloud[pts_list[0]])